 Imbewu means seed in Zulu.
-Imbewu Scotland sows the seed of a passion for nature and rural life in underprivileged urban youth.
+The award winning Imbewu Scotland programme sows the seed of a passion for nature and rural life in underprivileged urban youth.
 Weeklong trails in the most remote and beautiful parts of Scotland grow participants’ love of the outdoors and interest in rural careers along with their employability and social skills.

 Supported in part by Scottish Land & Estates, the programme connects urban youth—most of whom have never experienced the natural world before—with the wisdom of people who live and work in rural Scotland.
 Aside from the many benefits to youth’s social and physical well-being, Imbewu also inspires young Scots to consider opportunities for rural employment.